 TECH PERSPECTIVE / THE DIGITAL EDGE

 The idea of “managing risk” is a familiar one.
-In our day-to-day lives, we often “spread our risk” to avoid something from happening (or at least minimize the likelihood) or buy a “spare” to be able to carry on should an unfortunate eventuality happen in the future.
-In practice this might mean maintaining a diversified investment portfolio to avoid “putting all your eggs into one basket”, or it might see you take out some form of insurance policy.
-Either way, the concept of identifying “a risk” and taking mitigating action is one we carry out many times a year.
+In our day-to-day lives, we often “spread our risk” to avoid something from happening (or at least minimize the likelihood), or we buy a “spare” to enable us to carry on should it happen in the future.
+In practice this might see you take out some form of insurance policy.
+The concept of identifying “a risk” and taking mitigating action is one we carry out many times a year.

 Risks and potential eventualities exist in the networking world as much as they do in our private lives.

 Enterprises today rely entirely on their network.
-And in most cases, the loss of network connectivity can see productivity at a site grind to a halt as users are unable to access critical applications.
+And in most cases, the loss of connectivity can see site productivity grind to a halt as users are unable to access critical applications.

 Service availability is everything.

 Designed as a 100Gbps dual fiber loop, FA-1 can provide high capacity, fully-protected trans-Atlantic private line services between the US and Europe via separate North and South trans-Atlantic cables.